SuraviGhosh45/Practice_projects/README.md

 🎨 Styling Practice — layouts, responsive design, animations

-🖥️ Clones — recreations of popular sites like GeeksforGeeks

 ## 📂 Projects
- - Project 1 --> Clone	A clone of the GeeksforGeeks made by 	HTML, CSS to practice responsive design.
+ - Project 1 --> clone of the GeeksforGeeks made by 	HTML, CSS to practice responsive design.
+ - project 2 --> clone of Google search page made by  Bootstrap to  learn about Bootstrap (grid systams, componants and utility classes).

 ## 📌 Disclaimer
 All projects here are made only for practice & learning purposes.